Dairy Testing Market

 Dairy & Dairy Products

 The dairy & dairy products segment leads the market with a dominant 38% share.
 This core segment focuses on testing milk and dairy items such as cheese, butter, yogurt, and cream for pathogens, allergens, residues, adulterants, and nutritional content.
-Stringent global food safety regulations and rising consumer demand for high-quality dairy products are driving strong demand in this category.
+Stringent food safety regulations and rising consumer demand for high-quality dairy products are driving strong demand in this category.

 Processed Foods